nashville-software-school/server-side-dotnet-curriculum/README.md

 ## What this course is not
 At this point (that is to say, the beginning) it is important to point out that despite the name, this course is _not_ a course in C#.
-Yes we will be learning some C# and using .NET tools and libraries to build our apps, but that is not the primary goal of the course.
+Yes, we will be learning a lot of C# and using .NET tools and libraries to build our apps, but that is not the primary goal of the course.
 This course is primarily a _web development_ course that happens to use C# for the backend language.
 C#/.NET is a much wider and deeper topic than we can completely cover in this course.
-For deeper dives into the language and toolchain, see some links below.
+For deeper dives into the language and platform, see some links below.

 OK, got it all?
 I heard someone say yes, so let's get started.
 Work on the reflections below, and then head to the [Table of Contents](./TABLE_OF_CONTENTS.md).
 ___